Adjoa/friendly-journey/README.md

 The ‘roles and profiles’ design pattern is an abstraction that is used to organise Puppet code.
 It enables users to glean the information that is most useful to them without a necessarily in-depth knowledge of the Puppet language.
 It is a bridge between business logic (roles) and the technology needed to deploy it (profiles).

-For the business logic level, the `loadbalancer_primary` and `loadbalancer_passive` roles were created to represent the active and passive load balancers.
+At the business logic level, the `loadbalancer_primary` and `loadbalancer_passive` roles were created to represent the active and passive load balancers.
 These roles grouped together the profiles for each of the following components: firewall, haproxy and keepalived.

 The `firewall` profile ensures that the ports required for nodes to be accessible to the Puppet master and the web remain open.
 The `haproxy` profile describes the web server nodes, enables IP forwarding and binds the load balancer to a virtual IP address.
 The `keepalived` profiles distinguish between the active and passive load balancers.